roseengineering/rffilter/README.md

 ```

-Also works for "-z", pass "-qo <qo>" to set the maximum qo.
+It also works for "--z".
+Pass "--qo <qo>" to set the maximum qo.

 ## Coupling bandwidth and group delay